Hiking With Ben

 The small side creek was so choked with fallen timber that the creek itself was all but hidden.

 A minute or so along the overgrown track I found some derelict machinery off to the side, easily missed as it was partially concealed by ferns and fallen trees.
 This was the lowering gear, which had been used to control wagons on the incline.
-It was dominated by two big steel spools used for the cables, along the remains of some of the controls7.
-The spools in particular looked surprisingly solid given they’d been sitting unused in the forest for a hundred years.
+It was dominated by two big steel spools used for the cables, along with the remains of some of the controls7.
+The spools in particular looked surprisingly solid given they’ve been sitting unused in the forest for a hundred years.

 The two linked spools of the lowering gear.
 There’s a brake lever on each side: the left one has fallen to the ground, while the right one is still upright.